vanessa-harmon/portfolio/README.md

 ## Functionality

-The portfolio site consists of three sections:
+The portfolio site consists of  sections:
 - Intro - Introduces who I am and my background with a profile picture.
 - Projects - Showcases 4 of my completed development projects.
 For each project, includes a description, key learnings, technologies used, and links to the live site and code.
 - Skills/Tech stack - Highlights my technical skills across the full stack including frontend, backend, and other areas.
-I
+- Contact - A contact form and social media links

 Additional Functionality: